avannaa/illuminati-zone/slope-theory.md

 hiya it's Sera~ :o
 let's talk about slope mechanics - how they work and their effects on the ball.

-just to be clear, this will NOT be about how to "count breaks". however, just so you don't leave totally empty-handed on that regard, i'd recommend learning some variation of the mycella method ;p (move your aim until you "maximize" the slope and get some number from that, then move back to the aiming point, then multiply your maximum slope by the angle difference between the max-slope point and the aiming point. not easy to explain, but that's the fundamental principle)
+just to be clear, this will NOT be about how to "count breaks".
+however, just so you don't leave totally empty-handed on that regard, i'd recommend learning some variation of the mycella method ;p
+that is, move your aim until you "maximize" the slope, get some number from that, then move back to the aiming point, and figure what's your "aiming point slope" by multiplying that maximum-slope by the angle difference between the maximum-point and the aiming-point. not super easy to explain, but that's the fundamental principle, i.e. `effective slope = maximum slope * angle`)

 # slope components